-Category of securities Maximum ownership, as a % of the total value of the securities issued Securities carrying voting rights Less than would enable the SICAV to exercise significant influence over the management of an issuer. - These rules do not apply to: • securities described in row A of the table above Non-voting securities of any one issuer 10% shares of a non-EU company that invests mainly in its home Debt securities of any one issuer 10% These limits can be country and represents the only way to invest in that country in Money market securities of any one issuer 10% disregarded at purchase if at that time the gross accordance with the 2010 Lawshares of subsidiaries that Shares of any UCITS or other UCI 25% amount of bonds or money market instruments, or the net amount of the instruments in issue, cannot be calculated. provide management, advice or marketing in their country, when done as a way of effecting repurchase transactions for shareholders in accordance with the 2010 Law
+Category of securities Securities carrying voting rights Less than would enable the SICAV to exercise significant influence over the management of an issuer.
+These rules do not apply to: • securities described in row A of the table above Non-voting securities of any one issuer 10% shares of a non-EU company that invests mainly in its home country Debt securities of any one issuer 10% and represents the only way to invest in that country in accordance Money market securities of any one issuer 10% These limits can be disregarded at purchase if at with the 2010 Law Shares of any UCITS or other UCI 25% that time the gross amount of bonds or money market instruments, or the net amount of the instruments in issue, cannot be calculated. shares of subsidiaries that provide management, advice or marketing in their country, when done as a way of effecting repurchase transactions for shareholders in accordance with the 2010 Law